Foxy Foxy

-"Foxy Foxy" is the first promotional single off of Rob Zombie's third solo album Educated Horses.
+"Foxy Foxy" is the first promotional single from Rob Zombie's third solo album Educated Horses.
 It features a more hard rock-based sound than his previous releases.
-The lyrics contain a reference to Lon Chaney Sr.'s He Who Gets Slapped.
+The lyrics reference Lon Chaney Sr.'s He Who Gets Slapped.
 The song can be heard on the April 13, 2006, episode of The O.C., entitled "The Dawn Patrol".
-It was also used for Candice Michelle's Playboy Cover Unveiling on the March 6, 2006 episode of WWE Monday Night Raw.
+It was also used for Candice Michelle's Playboy Cover Unveiling on the March 6, 2006, WWE Monday Night Raw episode.

 Music video

-The music video of "Foxy Foxy" shows Zombie and his new band playing on a stage in a somewhat desolate area.
-Then various girls, including Sheri Moon, arrive in cars and begin dancing to the song.
+The "Foxy Foxy" music video shows Zombie and his new band playing on a stage in a somewhat desolate area.
+Then, various girls, including Sheri Moon, arrive in cars and begin dancing to the song.
 This video can be found on the bonus DVD included with The Best of Rob Zombie.